How to Run Horror in Dungeons and Dragons

 Pretty much every horror book or film starts with a foreboding atmosphere.
 Not only does this help set the tone, and gets our nerves on edge, it’s often more nerve-wracking than the confrontation with the evil itself.

 The reason for this is that by the time the evil reveals itself, the characters have options available to deal with it.
-Even if all they can do is run, at least that is an action for them to take.
-In the opening scenes, literally anything they do might be a mistake, and they have no way to prevent it.
+Fighting back shows at least a little mastery over the evil, and diminishes it.
+When the evil is unknown, literally anything the players do might be a mistake, and they have no way to prevent it.
+In other words, they are helpless before it.

 Keeping the scene where the main character faces down the evil from becoming an action scene instead of a horror one is actually a bit tricky, and will be worse in a TTRPG.
-As I’ll discuss below, you don’t want to leave your characters with no way to survive, which means that they need to have actions that they can take, which then take the focus off the horror.
+A story requires the charachters to have some ability to take action, and game much more so.
+Keep things too vague, and the danger will feel like empty bluff.
+Reveal it, and the players will fight back.

 For mid-game or mid-story battles, the solution is to reveal only part of the horror.
 As long as there is still worse to come, the feeling of overwhelmed is still there, or can be brought back.